The average person sends 13 texts daily, but most people don’t pay attention to whether they’re sending an MMS vs SMS.

 - Use requirements.
 To use either MMS or SMS, customers only need a cellphone that sends MMS and a wireless plan from their respective carriers.
 Most modern phones will send and receive MMS messages.
 If you’re trying to send MMS through a business texting platform, you just need to ensure the platform offers it, which it should.

 There are some differences between the channels, too.
-SMS and MMS differences are:
+SMS and MMS differences include:

 - Content.
 One of the key differences between MMS and SMS is the type of messages that they can send.
 Simply put, SMS messages can only contain plain text, while MMS messages can contain other types of content, like photos and video.